Pierluigi10/user_app_with_mongoose_frontend/README.md

-#  manageUserAppFrontend
+#  Manage User App Frontend with Mongoose

-This is the frontend for a user-management app that has a create-react-app frontend and Node/Express API backend that carries out CRUD operations.
+This is the frontend for a user-management app that has a create-react-app frontend and Node/Express API backend that carries out CRUD operations on a MongoDB database with the Mongoose driver.

 See also the [backend](https://https://user-app-mongoose-backend.herokuapp.com).